mcdemarco/cardpen/doc/index.md

 ##### Cut Lines

-The *cutline* checkbox (in the Advanced view) is for adding a cut line when printing cards yourself, not for making borders.
+The **cutline** checkbox (in the Advanced view) is for adding a cut line when printing cards yourself, not for making borders.

-Making actual thick borders around a card is not generally recommended and so is not automated by CardPen, though you can still accomplish that using your CSS.
-When making your own borders around cards anyway, some recommend that the border extend about 1/8" into the safe zone.
+(Making actual thick borders around a card is not generally recommended and so is not automated by CardPen, though you can do it using your CSS.
+When making your own borders around cards despite all warnings, some recommend that the border extend about 1/8" into the safe zone.)

 #### Generating Images

 Due to browser security settings affecting the library that CardPen uses to generate images, not all browsers will generate cards as images.
 Safari will not, nor will any iOS browser; Chrome generally will.

-When generating images, choose an adequate DPI (300 is the default and is most printers' minimum), then click the *Images* button under Output.
-The images will appear in the lower section of the page, with a *Zip Images* button above them.
+When generating images, choose an adequate DPI (300 is the default and is most printers' minimum), then click the **Images** button under Output.
+The images will appear in the output section of the page, with a **Zip Images** button above them.
 To download the images as a zip file, click the button.
 The images inside the zip file will be named after your project and numbered sequentially.

 Some browsers will display the images at a strangely small resolution; in that case, right-click on an image to open it in a new tab (then, additionally, zoom in if your browser is zoomed out) in order to see the image at its real pixel size.
 (You don't need to do anything special to zip such images.)